-- a completed application form, - a letter of interest, - official transcripts from all post-secondary institutions, - scores on the Graduate Record Examination General and Advanced Psychology tests, - three letters of reference from academic referees, and - a copy of a thesis or paper submitted for course work.
+- a completed application form; - a letter of interest; - official transcripts from all post-secondary institutions; - three letters of reference from academic referees; and - a copy of a thesis or paper submitted for course work.

 Application deadlines are found in this calendar under "Semester Dates" or online at: www.unbc.ca/calendar/graduate, also under "Semester Dates."
 The Psychology MSc Program accepts students for the September Semester.